microsoft/ivy/doc/proving.md

 After plugging in this assignment, the conclusion of the rule exactly matches the property to be proved, so the property is admitted.

-The problem of finding an assignment such as the one above is called "second order matching".
+The problem of finding an assignment such as the one above is one of "second order matching".
 It is a hard problem, and the answer is not unique.
 In case IVy did not succeed in finding the above match, we could also write the proof more explicitly, like this: